 ContactInBio is one of the most popular Linktree alternatives.
 The free feature is enough to put some multiple links to your bio, but don’t get discouraged by how difficult it is to manage your multiple links due to its bad website interface (but don’t worry, your link will still be good enough to see).

 The free version of the service is good enough as well.
-It supports to import your links from Linktree if you want to stop using it, WhatsApp button, contact form, music services, theme selections, link click tracking, and more.
+It supports importing your links from Linktree if you want to stop using it, the WhatsApp button, contact form, music services, theme selections, link click tracking, and more.